maths/moodle-qtype_stack/corsscripts/stack-web/examples/README.md

 - `demo.html` combines several filters and extractors in one larger workbench.

 The demo creates a generated textarea and output area inside `demoContainer`.
 The input and output start side-by-side.
-Drag the resize grip in the lower-right corner of the input to stretch both panes.
+Drag the browser's native textarea resize grip in the lower-right corner of the input to stretch both panes.
 If `maxWidth` is omitted, horizontal growth is unbounded and the container can overflow the page visibly.

 The example buttons are based on the free-text documentation questions in `samplequestions/stacklibrary/Doc-Examples/Specialist-Tools-Docs/Free-text-input`.